Les Bingaman

-Lester Alonza "Bingo" Bingaman (February 3, 1926 – November 20, 1970) was an American football player and coach.
-He played college football at the University of Illinois from 1944 to 1947 and professional football in the National Football League for the Detroit Lions from 1948 to 1954.
+Lester Alonza "Bingo" Bingaman (February 3, 1926 – November 20, 1970) was an American professional football player for the Detroit Lions of the National Football League (NFL).
+He played college football for the Illinois Fighting Illini from 1944 to 1947 before playing for the Lions from 1948 to 1954.
 He earned trips to the Pro Bowl after the 1951 and 1953 seasons.
 He was also selected as a first-team All Pro player four consecutive years from 1951 to 1954.
 At times weighing as much as 350 pounds, Bingaman was the heaviest player in the NFL during his playing career.
-He later worked as an assistant coach for the Detroit Lions from 1960 to 1964 and for the Miami Dolphins from 1966 to 1969.
+He later worked as an assistant coach for Detroit from 1960 to 1964 and for the Miami Dolphins from 1966 to 1969.

 Early years

 Bingaman was born in 1926 in McKenzie, Tennessee, moved to Indiana, and attended Lew Wallace High School in Gary, Indiana.

 College football

 Bingaman enrolled at the University of Illinois and played college football at the tackle position for the Fighting Illini football team from 1944 to 1947.
 He was the starting right tackle for the 1946 Illinois Fighting Illini football team that won the Big Ten Conference championship, was ranked #5 in the final AP Poll, and defeated #4 UCLA in the 1947 Rose Bowl.